 When a child is in care, the carers are accorded the same rights and responsibilities as parents.
-The school has both an appointed member of staff and a governor for Looked After Children.
+The school has both an appointed member of staff as Designated Teacher for Children in Care (Mr Ben Westley) and a governor for Looked after Children.